thisisnic/introtoarrowrladiesottowa/README.md

-# Intro to Arrow Workshop
+# Introduction to Arrow in R Workshop

 by Steph Hazlitt & Nic Crane

-### Workshop Website

-This repository contains materials for the **Intro to Arrow** workshop.
+This repository contains materials for the **Introduction to Arrow in R** \~2-hour workshop.

 ### Workshop Overview

 This workshop will focus on using the arrow R package---a mature R interface to Apache Arrow---to process larger-than-memory files and multi-file datasets with arrow using familiar dplyr syntax.
 You'll learn to create and use interoperable data file formats like Parquet for efficient data storage and access, and also how to exercise fine control over data types to avoid common large data pipeline problems.
 This workshop will provide a foundation for using Arrow, giving you access to a powerful suite of tools for performant analysis of larger-than-memory data in R.

 *This course is for you if you:*